 26. Charles Darwin And Evolution

-- Darwin is claimed to have revolutionized the world of science by formulating a theory which now forms the base of biology.
+- Darwin is claimed to have revolutionized the world of science by formulating a theory that now forms the basis of biology.

-- After plenty of research, he came to the conclusion that one type of animal can evolve into different species, changing over time, and have a common predecessor.
+- After plenty of research, he concluded that one type of animal can evolve into different species, change over time, and have a common predecessor.